Prag8855/aab/content/guides/freelance-visa.md

 ### 3. Go to your National Visa appointment

-Go to your appointment at the German embassy or consulate, and give your documents.
+Go to your appointment at the embassy or consulate, and give your documents.
 If you have all the [required documents](#required-documents), it only takes a few minutes.

 ### 4. Receive your National Visa